-This month’s eBirder of the Month challenge, sponsored by Carl Zeiss Sports Optics, will help you become a better sound recordist.
-The eBirder of the Month will be drawn from eBirders who submit 20 or more eligible checklists in September containing at least one rated sound recording.
-Checklists and recordings must be for observations during this month; not historical checklists entered during September.
+The eBirder of the Month challenge, sponsored by Carl Zeiss Sports Optics, will help you find and share more birds by harnessing the power of your mobile device.
+The eBirder of the Month will be drawn from eBirders who submit 20 or more eligible checklists in September each containing at least one rated sound recording.
+Checklists must be for observations made this month; not historical checklists entered during September.

 In the Southern Hemisphere, birds such as Victorin’s Warbler and Pied Currawong are starting to sing as their breeding season begins.
 While singing has largely stopped across much of the Northern Hemisphere, many birds give contact calls when actively migrating as well as on the ground.
 Some of these calls are still poorly known, and many are poorly represented in collections.